 I prefer having conversations that cause me to think about who I am, what I am doing, how I can do things better and how I can improve as a person, which can inspire me to serve and contribute more.

 5 Topics to Use to Start a Meaningful Conversation

 Imagine you’re meeting someone for the first time and you’ve introduced yourself to the person, and within a minute or so, you realise you have nothing in common with this person.

 Here are questions you can ask to get to know more about the other person, which can lead to a better conversation.

 - What is something interesting you experienced in the past week?
 This will give you an idea of how they see and experience their world.

 - What is something you think you do really well?
 From their response, there are many follow up questions you can ask such, “Why do you think you do that really well?” or “How did you get so good at that?” or “How has being really good at that helped you in life?”

 - When did you last do something for the first time and what was it?
 This will give you an idea of their sense of adventure or how willing they are to try new things in life.
-Follow up questions may include, “What made you choose to do that thing?” or “What did you learn from it?”
+Follow-up questions may include, “What made you choose to do that thing?” or “What did you learn from it?”

 - Who is the person that influenced you the most in life?
 This will reveal who their biggest role model is, which is always an interesting topic of conversation.
-Follow up questions may include, “How has that person influenced you?” or “What impact has that person had on your life?”
+Follow-up questions may include, “How has that person influenced you?” or “What impact has that person had on your life?”

-If we allow people to talk long enough, we will discover new things about them that we like or dislike.
+If we allow people to talk long enough, we’ll discover new things about them that we like or dislike.
 By focusing on topics of conversation that are deeper and more meaningful, we will get to know people’s core values a lot quicker, which may lead to a better connection with them.